LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/examples.md

 }
 ```
 ### Inform customers about the maximum wait time
-The lambda listens to the *Messaging Conversation Routing* event in this simple example.
+The function listens to the *Messaging Conversation Routing* event in this simple example.
 We extract the `skillId` from the `payload` and use it to find available agents for this skill.
 If we do not find one, we communicate this to the customer.
 If at least one agent is available, we query the LivePerson *Message Queue Health* API to receive an approximate wait time.
-This information is lastly communicated to the customer.
+This information is then sent to the customer.

 ```javascript
 const { Toolbelt, LpServices } = require('lp-faas-toolbelt');